 Wash your hands: Handwashing is the best way to fight the spread of germs.
-Ask everyone (healthcare providers and visitors) to wash their hands with soap and water or alcohol-based sanitizer.
+We ask that everyone, including healthcare providers and visitors, to wash their hands with soap and water or alcoholbased sanitizer.
 In the hospital, we remind everyone to clean their hands when entering and leaving your room.